Simpson Desert Conservation Park and Regional Reserve

 The whole of Simpson Desert Regional Reserve and the whole of Simpson Desert Conservation Park will be closed from 6:00pm on Monday 30 November 2015 until 6:00pm on Monday 14 March 2016.

-As of 16 March 2014 vehicles are now required to have high visibility safety flags attached to the front of the vehicle.
+Vehicles are required to have high visibility safety flags attached to the front of the vehicle.
 Find out more.

 Simpson Desert parks in South Australia and Queensland are closed in summer from 1 December to 15 March.